DayakarReddyT/Sentiment_Analysis_For_Hotel_Reviews/README.md

 <b> Code is well commented and you can easily understand it .

-After going through the code , you will have some basic idea ( more than just basic ) on how to process the text data and do sentiment analaysis using nueral network
+After going through the code , you will have some basic idea ( more than just basic ) on how to process the text data and do sentiment analaysis using neural network